ValColl/anomaly_detection/README.md

 anomaly_detection
 ==============================

-A short description of the project.
+A benchmark of different deep learning models on the MVTec dataset.

 Project Organization
 ------------